FOUR SPEED FAN CIRCUITRY SIMPLIFIED

 under $10.00.
 This is designed to use .250 inch (6.3 mm) female

 crimp terminals, but I found that .312 (7.9 mm) female terminals are a

-good, since I used 10 gauge wire here.
+good, since I'm using 10 gauge wire here.

-three of them (plus a full power relay for the fourth/high speed).
+three of them (plus a full power relay for the fourth/full

-measured the resistance values for each circuit on thid board and
+measured the resistance values for each circuit on this board and

 below.
 There are more testing results further below also.

-the resistor coils will get hot when in use.
+the resistor coils will get hot when this board is in use.

 1. Input: High Speed